Manufacturing

 Develop comprehensive incident response plans addressing both IT and OT incidents, including procedures for production continuity during incidents, safety system protection, and coordination with plant operations.
 Practice response through tabletop exercises and simulations.

-Key Takeaways for Manufacturing Cybersecurity
+Key Takeaways

 Manufacturing cybersecurity requires balancing security with operational continuity, safety, and production efficiency.
-Unlike pure IT environments, OT security decisions carry implications for production output, product quality, and worker safety, requiring collaboration between security, operations, and engineering teams.
+Unlike pure IT environments, OT security decisions carry implications for production output, product quality, and worker safety.

-The convergence of IT and OT creates both opportunities and risks, enabling data-driven manufacturing and supply chain optimization while expanding attack surfaces.
-Success requires treating OT security as distinct from IT security, with specialized tools, expertise, and approaches appropriate for industrial environments.
+Success requires collaboration between security, operations, and engineering teams.
+The convergence of IT and OT creates both opportunities and risks, enabling data-driven manufacturing while expanding attack surfaces.

 Intellectual property protection represents a strategic imperative for manufacturers, particularly in competitive industries or those facing nation-state threats.
 The loss of manufacturing IP can eliminate competitive advantages built over decades of development.